JakubLinhart/AzureDevOpsBattlefield/template-parameters.md

 When you don't specify `undefined_parameter` for the template, then it remains undefined and is evaluated as an empty string:

 [![undefined parameter evaluated as an empty string](images/template-parameters-weak-undefined-parameter-output.png)](https://dev.azure.com/linj/AzureDevOpsBattleground/_build/results?buildId=315&view=logs&j=639dafd1-9d08-5ba3-6aa9-ec5498121476&t=24face41-f372-5a6c-3571-dd84dc13970b&l=18)

+## Undefined parameters cannot be used in strongly typed templates

+TBD

 ## Template expressions cannot be used for parameter defaults